webbingbrasil/filament-copyactions/README.md

 - As a Page Action to add copy functionality to any page
 - As a Table Action to copy data from table records
-- As a Form Action to copy field values
+- As a Form Action to copy field values (algo in Placeholder)
+- InfoList, TextEntry, Entry...

 This unified approach simplifies usage while maintaining consistent behavior across your application.
 The action inherits all customization options from Filament's base Action class.